 Riders of all authorization levels and skills are encouraged to take part.

-Noblesse Oblige Prize Tournament / Mounted Archery (Sunday)
+Noblesse Oblige Prize Tournament / Ride Before A Prince (Sunday)

 This will be a challenge course designed by Sir Rapheal the Rogue, to be run as a Noblesse Oblige prize tournament: